ShengdingHu/GPT-World/io/readme.md

-# Visualize Your GPTWorld in Browser
+# Visualize Your GPTWorld Instance in Browser

 We have designed a web interface for users to view and interact with a world instance.
-The backend server should be started by specifying a `world_instance`, after that, users (both the host and remote users) could use a url to access the web interface.
+The server should be started by specifying a `world_instance`, after that, users (including remote users) could use a url to access the web interface.

 ## Usage

 1. Make sure you have install `requirements.txt` in project root directory.

-2. Run backend server by
+2. Start server by

 ```bash
 python app.py -W alice_home
 ```

+The server will try to read `world_instance` folder in project root directory and find your specified world instance.

 3. View in your browser: